Skip to main content

 Thasos revolted over Athenian seizure of its mainland mining and trading interests at Eion.
 The siege lasted three years.
 Cimon reduced the city; the walls were torn down, the fleet handed over, the mining revenues forfeited, and an annual tribute imposed.

-What is athens controlled the funds?
+What are athens controlled the funds?

 Show answer